B.E. | Computer Science & Engineering

 The department aims to provide students with a strong foundation in Computer Science and enable them to integrate their knowledge with other disciplines for carrying out innovative discoveries.

 Many of the computer science graduates from CMRIT step directly into computer-related career positions in both private and government agencies, while some choose to continue their education in graduate degree programs.

 Accreditation, Approvals and Recognition:

-The Department of Computer Science & Engineering is approved by National Board of Accreditation, New Delhi and AICTE, New Delhi and is permanently affiliated to Visvesvaraya Technological University (VTU), Belgaum in Karnataka.
-It has also been recognized by Govt. of Karnataka.
+The Department of Computer Science & Engineering is approved by the National Board of Accreditation (NBA), New Delhi, and AICTE, New Delhi.
+It is permanently affiliated to Visvesvaraya Technological University (VTU), Belgaum in Karnataka and is also recognized by Govt. of Karnataka.

-To be a centre of excellence in Computer Science and Engineering education, producing competent professionals for a successful global career contributing to society.
+To be a centre of excellence in Computer Science and Engineering education, and produce competent professionals for a successful global career contributing to society.

 PEO1: To prepare graduates with a strong foundation in engineering, science, technology and an exposure to modern tools, for a successful career in industry, entrepreneurship and computer science research.

 PEO2: To produce graduates equipped with knowledge and skills required to analyse, design and develop system solutions for real-world problems.